‘No excuse for leaving your pets’: Dog left tied to pole at Pittsburgh airport, police say

 Police found the dog about 40 minutes later; it was placed under the care of an animal shelter and was later taken in by foster owners.

-Gaiser waived her preliminary hearing and will be formally arraigned Dec.
+Gaiser waived her preliminary hearing and will be formally arraigned on Dec.
 1, 2023, court records show.